miketahani/next-portfolio/README.md

 Just a weird and cool way to display some of my old [datahacker](http://datahacker.tumblr.com) work.
-Uses an [Intersection Observer](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) for an infinite-scroll-esque feature that updates a voronoi diagram that is used to generate clip paths for images.
+Uses an [Intersection Observer](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) for an infinite-scroll-esque feature that updates a responsive voronoi diagram that is used to generate clip paths for images.

 ### TODO